 When I was 13 years old I was molested by my then-step-father.
 There are really no words to adequately describe the fear I felt that night.
 While my short-term memory fails me every day, I can still remember that night in vivid detail.
 What I remember most are the thoughts going through my head “How do I get out of this?
 How can I get away without making him angry?
 I should not be here.
 I don’t belong here.”

 Somehow, God gave me the courage and fortitude to make an excuse and get away from the situation.
-I consider myself one of the fortunate ones because unlike many of the 1 in 3 adolescent girls who are victims of childhood sexual assault, I was not a repeat victim.
+I consider myself one of the fortunate ones because unlike many of the 1 in 7 girls who will be sexually abused before they turn 18, I was not a repeat victim.

 I moved in with my dad and step-mom immediately.
-They worked hard to incorporate me into their lives, to make me feel at-home and loved.
-But the reality was that in the span of one week I had lost my identity as part of one family, one household, and was suddenly placed in a new house, new town, new state.
-I had left behind my sister, my friends, even my furniture.
+They worked hard to incorporate me into their lives, to make me feel at home and loved.
+But the reality was that in the span of one week I had lost my identity as part of one family, one household, and was suddenly placed in a new house, new town, and new state.
+I had left behind my sister, my friends, my pets, my school, even my furniture.
 Everything was new and unfamiliar.
-To my 13-year-old self I felt like it was all a bad dream and I was just waiting to wake up and realize none of it had happened.
+I felt like it was all a bad dream and I was just waiting to wake up and realize none of it had happened.
 I felt like I didn’t belong in this new reality, this new life.

-I was enrolled in a new school a few days later, only weeks before my 8th grade year began.
+I was enrolled in a new school a few days later, only weeks before my 8th-grade year began.
 The school was huge and intimidating.
 I knew no one.
 I remember walking through the cafeteria on the first day, looking across the sea of unfamiliar faces, trying to figure out where I should sit.
-I felt the lump in my throat and willed the tears back down.
-I didn’t belong.
+Watching all of the other kids sitting with their friends, laughing and talking, totally oblivious to my presence, I felt a lump in my throat and willed the tears back down.
+Everything about that cafeteria screamed, “you don’t belong here.”

-Because I had already completed one year of confirmation class, my dad and step-mom signed me up for my second year at a local Lutheran church (one they didn’t attend).
-I walked up the unfamiliar sidewalk to the never-before-entered red doors.
+Because I had already completed one year of confirmation class, my dad and step-mom signed me up for my second year at a local Lutheran church, even though neither of them attended the church or knew the Pastor.
+I walked up the unfamiliar sidewalk as slowly as I could to the never-before-entered red doors, sweaty palms reaching for the handle.
 Why was I here?
-This church was not home.
-I didn’t belong here.
+Another place where no one would know me and I wouldn’t fit in.
+Another place to be reminded that I didn’t belong.

 I don’t belong.
 Three small little words to represent such powerful emotion.

 But there is One who calls us by name.
 Who knows us and loves us for who we are, who He created us to be.
-He is with us always, and when we are with Him we not only belong, we are His beloved.
+He sees every desire of our heart, and every scar that we try to hide.
+He is with us always, and He promises that we not only belong with Him and in His family, but we are His beloved one.

-“But now, O Jacob, listen to the Lord who created you.
-O Israel, the one who formed you says, “Do not be afraid, for I have ransomed you.
-I have called you by name; you are mine.
-When you go through deep waters, I will be with you.
-When you go through rivers of difficulty, you will not drown.
-When you walk through the fire of oppression, you will not be burned up; the flames will not consume you.”
-Isaiah 43:1-2 (NLT)
+“But now the Lord Who made you, O Jacob, and He Who made you, O Israel, says, “Do not be afraid.
+For I have bought you and made you free.
+I have called you by name.
+You are Mine!
+When you pass through the waters, I will be with you.
+When you pass through the rivers, they will not flow over you.
+When you walk through the fire, you will not be burned.
+The fire will not destroy you.”
+Isaiah 43:1-2 (NLV)